What You Need to Know About COVID-19

 - Patients who think they may have COVID-19 are asked to call us before coming to a healthcare facility.

-- If you experience the symptoms of COVID-19 (fever, shortness of breath and coughing), you have traveled to an area that has been reported for known infections of the COVID-19, and/or have recently been in contact with anyone who has been diagnosed with COVID-19, do not come directly to a healthcare facility.
-We ask you to call first for a phone consult for us to gather specific patient health history and recent travel information.
-After screening, patients will be given guidance on whether to manage at home following the “Home Management Strategies” below or if appropriate, how to access our drive-up screening process.
-If you wish to speak with someone about this screening, please refer to the Important Phone Numbers below.
+- If you experience the symptoms of COVID-19 we ask you to call first for a phone consult for us to gather specific patient health history.
+After screening, you will be given guidance on whether to manage at home following the “Home Management Strategies” below or if appropriate, how to access testing or schedule an appointment with us.

 Home Management Strategies: